ivelin-petrov/Web-Technologies/README.md

 # Web-Technologies

-The websites from folder 'practice' and 'project' use XAMPP (Apache + MySQL modules)
+The websites from folders 'practice' and 'project' use XAMPP (Apache + MySQL modules)